ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 In even a small model, this is a ton of repetitive code to create, maintain, and test.

-NgRx Data allows consumers to use NgRx while radically reducing the boilerplate necessary to manage entities with NgRx.
+NgRx Data allows consumers to use NgRx while radically reducing the explicitness necessary to manage entities with NgRx.

 ## Key Concepts